chevah/geck/content/testing.rst

 This kind of tests help us detect **what** feature of our product is not working.
-In case we have good unit, integration and system test, we look there to find **why** that feature is not working.
+In case we have good unit, integration and system tests, we look there to find **why** that feature is not working.

 Functional tests will not help with development and locating the source of an error.
 Use unit tests for this.
-In case unit test pass, and we have failing functional tests, then we have just discovered a hole in our unit testing and we should fix it first.
+In case unit tests pass, and we have failing functional tests, then we have just discovered a hole in our unit testing and we should fix it first.

 The functional tests are just recording the same steps required in manual testing.
-If a functional tests pass, you can look around by starting the real server and manually perform the same steps as in the functional test.
+If a functional test passes, you can look around by starting the real server and manually performing the same steps as in the functional test.

 You can consider them black box testing as their role is to check that the